GLOBAL MARKETS-Stocks tumble on inflation fears, Treasury yields jump

 Rate hikes push up global bond market borrowing costshttps://tmsnrt.rs/37itSnX

-(Reporting by Herbert Lash, additional reporting by Marc Jones in London; editing by Chizu Nomiyama, Alexandra Hudson and Susan Fenton)
+(Reporting by Herbert Lash, additional reporting by Marc Jones in London; editing by Susan Fenton and Nick Zieminski)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))